 - Acknowledgement letters

-No matter what type of business letter you are writing, having the necessary parts in a business letter formatted in the proper way will help you reach the initial threshold of delivering a professional-looking document that the recipient will take seriously.
+No matter what type of business letter you are writing, having the necessary parts of a letter formatted in the proper way will help you reach the initial threshold of delivering a professional-looking document that the recipient will take seriously.

-As a small business owner, you’re an expert, too.
-We want to hear about how you feel about business letters.
+As a small business owner, you’re an expert, too!
+We want to hear your thoughts on business letters and what format you use.
 Let us—and your fellow SBOs—know by sharing a comment below.